manchuriqbal/first_laravel_project/README.md

 # Blog Post

 A simple and elegant **Laravel blog application** to create, read, update, and delete blog posts.
 This project is perfect for learning Laravel's core features like routing, models, controllers, authentication, and Blade templates.
+It also includes an **Admin Panel** where administrators can manage users, posts, categories, and comments, providing full control over the blog content and user permissions.

 ## Table of Contents